 Why is special needs caregiver burnout different?

-Special needs caregiver burnout is measurably different from regular parenting stress.
-Research confirms it.
-Parents of children with disabilities show significantly higher stress markers.
+Special needs caregiver burnout can be very different from regular parenting stress.
+Research has found that parents of children with disabilities may experience higher stress levels and greater physical and emotional strain over time.
 Not a personal failing — a documented reality.

 It compounds across years.
 IEP fights that go nowhere, insurance denials that require appeals, therapy schedules that leave no white space, medication management that demands precision when you're running on empty, and financial strain that most families didn't see coming.